Imago

 ADVERTISEMENT

 Responding to these comments, QB coach Williams made sure that Penix Jr.’s claims were clarified.
 He revealed that he was open to his players taking the initiative and approaching the coaching staff.
-But with such comments coming from their young QB, the Falcons’ decision to go all in on the University of Washington shot-caller is turning against them.
+But with these comments from their young QB, the Falcons’ decision to go all in on the University of Washington shot-caller could be questioned.

-General manager Terry Fontenot and head coach Raheem Morris took a massive gamble on Michael Penix Jr. after drafting him No. 8 pick in the 2024 draft.
-This decision was also baffling, as the franchise had just completed the signing of veteran QB Kirk Cousins to a $100 million guaranteed contract.
+General manager Terry Fontenot and head coach Raheem Morris took a gamble on Michael Penix Jr. after drafting him with the No. 8 pick in the 2024 draft.
+This decision was also interesting, as the franchise had just completed the signing of veteran QB Kirk Cousins to a $100 million guaranteed contract.

 ADVERTISEMENT